Johanabhishek/AI-Native-OS/README.md

 # AI-Native-OS
 An ai native operating systems.
+UI means no more user interface.
+But User Intent.

 ## 1 — Technical architecture (high level)